section-engineering-education/engineering-education/content/articles/Continuous-Integration-with-Jenkins/index.md

 Jenkins continuously tests projects during software development, detects and reports any errors.
 This is done by performing a software build, and execution of a shell script.

-Jenkins, therefore, facilitates integration by conducting repository checks, preparing builds, deploying built-in test servers, generating of feedback, and verifying source code repository changes.
+Jenkins, therefore, facilitates integration by conducting repository checks, preparing builds, deploying built-in test servers, generating feedback, and verifying source code repository changes.

 ### Basic setup of Jenkins
 Before downloading and setting up Jenkins, users should check for certain prerequisites.
 This includes enough memory in the hard drive, and at least 1GB and 256MB RAM.